 Depending on changes demanded by the EPA, it could require millions of dollars in spending to upgrade individual plants, company lobbyists said in a document provided at a meeting with White House officials last month and posted on the website of the Office of Management and Budget.

 Coal is under mounting pressure from cheap natural gas, tougher federal pollution standards and state-level energy efficiency requirements.
 The Sierra Club’s coal campaign in early March said more than 142 plants has been closed.
-American Electric Power (AEP) Co. in February said it would shut three plants.
-The Russell 300 Coal Index (RGUSECO) of nine U.S. producers has tumbled 35 percent in the past year.
+American Electric Power (AEP:US) Co. in February said it would shut three plants.
+The Russell 300 Coal Index of nine U.S. producers has tumbled 35 percent in the past year.

 Regulations on coal’s use has galvanized company executives and Republican lawmakers, who complain of a “war on coal” by President Barack Obama’s EPA.